 There are certain cases in which an individual arrested for a DUI will be released on his own recognizance (O.R.), meaning he will be released from jail without needing to post bail by signing a written agreement, promising to appear for a court date.
 Regardless of whether a driver is required to post bail, DUI suspects in California are typically jailed for some hours until law enforcement believe they are sober enough to warrant release.
 Judges are more likely to require an arrestee to post bail if he or she refused to submit to chemical testing, was involved in an accident that caused injury, or had a blood alcohol content (BAC) found to be .10% or higher.

 If an individual is arrested on suspicion of a misdemeanor DUI, bail is typically set at $2,500 for a first offense and $10,000 for a second offense.
 Bail for a felony DUI arrest is typically set at $100,000.
 The driver, friend, or family member must either post the full amount with the clerk of the court or pay a bail bond agent to post the full amount for a premium of 10% of the full amount.
 The premium is non-refundable regardless of the outcome of the defendant’s case.

 Here at Balboa Bail Bonds, we know how difficult the bail process can be.
-If you or a loved one was jailed for allegedly driving under the influence, we are here to help.
+If you or a loved one was jailed for allegedly driving under the influence or are facing enhanced DUI charges, we are here to help.
 Call us today at (619) 760-2222 and see what our experienced and professional bail bond agents can do for you.
 Don’t stay in jail a second longer than you have to.
 Let Balboa Bail Bonds handle the process, so you and your family can move on with your lives.